jcseals/jcseals.github.io/_posts/2019-05-25-htb-chaos-walkthrough.md

 Password: jiujitsu
 ```

 The -l flag creates a login shell.
-This prevents loading of many environment variables and is enough for me to view the user flag:
+This prevents the loading of many environment variables and is enough for me to view the user flag:

 ```text
 ayush@chaos:~$ /bin/cat /home/ayush/user.txt